Sergioarg/heights_nba_players/README.md

 ## Compile & run

-Clone the repositoriy inside the folder runs the following commands.
+Clone the repositoriy.

 ```
 $ git clone https://github.com/Sergioarg/heights_nba_players.git
 ```
+Inside the folder runs the following commands in your terminal.

 You can run the program in different ways.